Agriculture faces great challenges. We're here to provide solutions.

 We are producers, too.
 We live out what we teach, and we know challenges facing agriculture first-hand.
 We raise forage-based beef cattle, grow horticultural crops like pecans, and manage natural resources on seven research and demonstration farms that span 14,000 acres of southern Oklahoma.
 These farms provide a place for researchers to apply their work in a real-world environment.
 Producers can also visit our farms to see innovation in action.

-We share our knowledge and expertise, including what we've learned from our research, with students of all ages through Noble Academy.
+We share our knowledge and expertise, including what we've learned from our research, with students of all ages.
 We host adult agricultural seminars and workshops related to cattle, forages, natural resources and economics.
 We also foster an awareness and appreciation for agriculture in the next generation, our future problem-solvers.
 We offer a variety of interactive learning opportunities, including tours and internships.